Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, the clone can use abilities like real Mutant Tanks.
 			"Clone Mode"				"0"

+			// Remove all clones created by the Mutant Tank when it dies.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Clone Remove"				"1"

 			// The Mutant Tank's clones are replaced with new ones when they die.
 			// Note: This setting can be overridden for specific players.
 			// --